Come to Daddy (EP)

-Come to Daddy is an EP/mini-album by British electronic music artist Aphex Twin.
+Come to Daddy is a double EP by the British electronic music artist Aphex Twin.
 The EP's lead single, and the first track on the EP, "Come to Daddy (Pappy Mix)"—often simply called "Come to Daddy"—is one of Aphex Twin's best-known songs; it peaked at number 36 on the UK Singles Chart.

 Composition

 Come to Daddy has been described as featuring drum and bass beats throughout.
 Each mix of "Come to Daddy" is seemingly unrelated, with the "Little Lord Faulteroy" and "Mummy" mixes bearing no noticeable resemblance to the original "Pappy" mix.
 "To Cure a Weakling Child (Contour Regard)" is a remix of the song "To Cure a Weakling Child" from Richard D. James Album.
 Six of Come to Daddy's eight tracks feature vocals.

 According to Sean Booth of Autechre, James' track "Bucephalus Bouncing Ball" is a reaction to their track "Drane", to which they then replied with the track "Drane2".